Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 The **data export** section allows the user to download a zip-compressed folder containing the two profile diagrams as PDF, the current selection in PTCF as a CSV file and - if chosen - the results of the GO term enrichment ordered by the main category and by the significance of the hits as a CSV file.

 < SECOND >

+---
+[1] https://ars.els-cdn.com/content/image/1-s2.0-S2211124719314044-mmc2.csv (The FPKM and LQF values were used for transcriptome and proteome, respectively.
+We used the average across all biological replicates per transcriptome and proteome --> [see here](../static/data/BloodCell))